 5. Business cards

-While business cards may seem old fashioned, they’re still an effective tool for medical practice marketing.
+While business cards may seem old-fashioned, they’re still an effective tool for medical practice marketing.
 Business cards are ideal not only for spreading the word about your practice but practical for most elderly patients as they are not always comfortable with modern technology.
-They feel more secure with a physical card that has all your information.
+They feel more secure with a physical card that has all their information.
 Combining a business card with an appointment reminder is ideal.

 Business cards might be an old-fashioned way for medical practice marketing but they’re still highly useful.